mittaltushar014/flask_api_crud/README.md

-Project implementing Create, Read, Update, Delete features for Users and the questions posted by them using Flask and API from backend.
+Project implementing Create, Read, Update, Delete features for Users and their questions and answers posted by them using Flask and API from backend and frontend.

 ####Features:
 >Register user

->Browse all questions and users
+>Browse all questions and answers and users.

 >Create a user
 >Update a user